aweymo/VRAF_RC/index.md

   block: two-column-1
   col_1:
     content: I made the most progress with unconventional photographic formats.
-These included oversized panorama film prints, which Richards often used for group photos, and Kodachrome Stereo Transparencies, which he used only briefly in the mid-1950s to document weddings and public events.
+These included oversized panorama film prints, which the studio often used for group photos, and Kodachrome Stereo Transparencies, which were used only briefly in the mid-1950s to document weddings and public events.
     headline: ''
     slug: ''